 Make-it-Work – how you can turn your lifestyle block into a business

-Boarding kennels may not be the first thing that comes to mind as you consider a lifestyle block occupation, but for Sarah Hydes it’s a job that suits her down to the ground.
+Boarding kennels may not be the first thing that comes to mind as you consider a lifestyle block occupation, but for Sarah Hydes, it’s a job that suits her down to the ground.

-Sarah’s Reigning Cats ‘N’ Dogs kennels (her parents handle the cat side of things) is 20 minutes out of Geraldine.
-It’s a busy, popular establishment, and the day I spoke to her she was expecting to board 18 much-loved dogs over the weekend, which is almost full house.
+Sarah’s Reigning Cats ‘N’ Dogs kennels (her parents handle the cat side of things) are 20 minutes out of Geraldine's.
+It’s a busy, popular establishment, and the day I spoke to her she was expecting to board 18 much-loved dogs over the weekend, which is an almost full house.
 The routine of cleaning the animals’ pens and furnishing them with fresh bedding is something she’s quite familiar with, having been operating her business for almost 17 years.
 But what was it that got her started in this full-on occupation?

 “I was looking for a job and I happened to have seen a programme about boarding kennels on TV.
-It started me thinking that I could convert a building on my parents’ property which had originally been built in the early 70’s as a piggery.
+It started me thinking that I could convert a building on my parents’ property which had originally been built in the early 70s as a piggery.
 It was a long concrete block shed with a concrete floor.
 The pig pens inside were made of concrete block walls about 1 m high so the first thing I had to do was to extend those walls up using cyclone gates and wire mesh to create enclosures.
 I have around 17 dog pens and they’re quite large (3.5 x 4 metres).
-This means that if a family has several dogs which they want housed together for company, I can accommodate 2 or 3 animals in each.
+This means that if a family has several dogs which they want to be housed together for company, I can accommodate 2 or 3 animals in each.
 I also have some pens outside which can be used to house more dogs over summer when it’s warmer.”

 One of the advantages of using a building that had previously housed pigs was that the floor was gently sloping to assist with the clearance of animal waste.
 For anyone contemplating building indoor kennels from scratch, this kind of drainage is something Sarah would definitely recommend.